 (c) Secretarial Auditor

 M/s.
-M. C. Gupta & Co.
-Company Secretaries have carried out the Secretarial Auditof the Company for FY 2017-18 and the Report of Secretarial Auditors in Form MR-3 isannexed with this Report as Annexure-E. There were no quali3cation / observationsin the report.
+M. C. Gupta & Co. have carried out the Secretarial Audit accordingly and theirreport in Form MR-3 is annexed with this Report as Annexure-D. There were noqualification / observations in the report.

 As required by Regulation 34 read with Schedule V of the Listing Regulations aseparate Report on Corporate Governance forms part of the Annual Report.
-The report onCorporate Governance also contains certain disclosures required under the Companies Act2013.
-A certi3cate from the Statutory Auditors of the Company regarding compliance ofconditions of Corporate Governance as stipulated under Clause E of Schedule V of theListing Regulations forms part of this report as Annexure- F.
+The Report onCorporate Governance also contains certain disclosures required under the Companies Act2013.
+A certificate from the Statutory Auditors of the Company regarding compliance ofconditions of Corporate Governance as stipulated under Clause E of Schedule V of theListing Regulations forms part of this Report as Annexure-E.

-A statement containing the necessary information on Conservation of energy Technologyabsorption and Foreign exchange earnings and outgo stipulated under Section 134(3)(m) ofthe Companies Act 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 isannexed to this report as Annexure-H.
+A statement containing the necessary information on Conservation of energy Technologyabsorption and Foreign exchange earnings and outgo stipulated under Section 134(3)(m) ofthe Companies Act 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 isannexed to this Report as Annexure-F.

 |Ahmedabad ||Samir Mehta |